 CCIL has also developed a TR, for the purpose of reporting of CDS trades in the market in December 2011.
 CCIL launched its TR services for OTC Foreign Exchange Derivatives on July 9, 2012.
 The first phase of the OTC foreign exchange (FX) derivative TR service began with the capture of all inter-bank forex forwards and swaps in the USD-INR currency pair, and currency options in FCY-INR.
 The second phase covering all inter-bank FCY-INR, FCY-FCY Forwards, Swaps and FCY-FCY Options was operationalised with effect from November 5, 2012.
 From April 2013, banks report forex derivative trades (forwards and options) concluded by them with clients.
 The final phase in December 2013 involved the mandatory reporting of all inter-bank and client level Cross Currency swaps, FCY IRS/FRA and also client level Rupee IRS transactions.
 From August 2016, banks are using CCIL's Online Reporting Engine (CORE) platform for the weekly regulatory report submitted to RBI for FCY/INR OTC FX Options.
-Effective March, 2019, CCIL-TR facilitates capture of both

-Interbank and Client Interest Rate Options and Swaptions.
+Effective March, 2019, CCIL-TR facilitates capture of both Interbank and Client Interest Rate Options and Swaptions.
 Various options are provided to members for reporting the trade data to CCIL-TR.
-Where both parties to the trade are members of CCIL-TR, the reporting is bilateral i.e. both parties to the trade are obligated to report the trade data to CCIL-TR.
-However, client trades are reported unilaterally by the market maker.
-All subsequent life cycle events are also reported to CCIL-TR.
+Where both parties to the trade are members of CCIL-TR, the reporting is bilateral i.e. both parties to the trade are obligated to report the trade data to CCILcycle events are also reported to CCIL-TR.
 Trade status is made available to both members and the regulator through pre-structured reports and through the CORE Platform.